Jake-Mertz/Near-Earth-Asteroid-Viewer/README.md

 # Near-Earth Asteroid Viewer
 A hackathon project utilizing data from two public APIs.
+Provides a user-friendly interface that displays NASA's Astronomy Photo of the Day, and allows the user to browse a set of near-Earth asteroid data.

 ## Technologies Used